What Is A Mortgage Broker?

 Although only a small percentage of the broking industry was involved, mortgage brokers have never quite been able to shake this perceived conflict of interest.

-Following the GFC, the industry underwent serious changes with many kickbacks and incentives banned, upfront and trail commissions reduced and industry associations like the Mortgage and Finance Association of Australia (MFAA) pushing for professional standards to be lifted across the sector.
+Following the GFC, the industry underwent serious changes with many kickbacks and incentives banned, upfront and trail commissions reduced and industry associations like the Mortgage and Finance Association of Australia (MFAA) and Finance Brokers Association of Australia (FBAA) pushing for professional standards to be lifted across the sector.

 Thanks to the work of the Australian Securities and Investments Commission (ASIC), a lot of the dodgy brokers have been convicted as part of ongoing investigations or have left the industry entirely.